MyungHwanJeon/PrimA6D/README.md

    ````
    You can download pre-trained weights in release.
    Extract this weights to `$PrimA6D_path/Pose-Estimation/PrimA6D++/trained_weight`.
-   For example, to infer the No.1 of YCB ojbect, `python3 test_prima6d.py -o=1`
+   For example, to infer the No.1 of YCB object, `python3 test_prima6d.py -o=1`

  - ***Train***
    ***TBA***